tez-capital/docs.tez.capital_content/en/tezgov/tutorials/managing-baker-settings.md

 2. Register your baker as "staking only" on TzKT's baker registry
 3. Delegators will see this status and can choose to stake instead if they want rewards

-> **💡 TIP**: Delegators who want rewards from a staking-only baker should **stake** their funds instead of delegating.
+> **💡 TIP:** Delegators who want rewards from a staking-only baker should **stake** their funds instead of delegating.
 Staked funds automatically receive protocol rewards.

 ### How to Set Parameters